Most of Malawi's 17 million people live in rural areas, where water-related diseases and HIV/AIDS are widespread.

-Over 1,700 children die every year from diarrhoea caused by unsafe water and poor sanitation in Malawi.
+Over 3,000 children under five die every year from diarrhoea caused by unsafe water and poor sanitation in Malawi.

 Malawi is known as the warm heart of Africa.
 Despite signs of economic development, many challenges remain – in rural areas only 20% of people have access to a toilet.

 1.7 million people have no access to safe water and 10 million don’t have adequate sanitation.
-More than 1,700 children die every year from preventable diarrhoeal deaths caused by poor water and sanitation.
+More than 3,000 children under five die every year from diarrhoeal diseases caused by poor water and sanitation.

 Many people in Malawi live in rural areas where extreme weather, rapid population growth and pollution have made farming difficult.
 A reliable safe water supply is essential to grow enough food to eat.